Public (NASDAQ: IBKR) — Peterffy retains majority control

 3. Professional-Grade Technology

-Trader Workstation (TWS) offers real-time streaming data, advanced charting, risk analytics, algorithmic order types, and a robust API for automated trading.
-This is the same technology institutional traders use.
+Trader Workstation (TWS) offers real-time streaming data, advanced charting, risk analytics, algorithmic order types, and a full API for automated trading.
+This is the same machinery institutional traders use, handed to anyone who opens an account.

 4. Multi-Currency Accounts